ahmad-masud/CompCode/README.md

 ## License

 Distributed under the MIT License.
-See [MIT License](LICENSE) for more information.
+See [CC BY-NC-ND 4.0 License](LICENSE) for more information.